rsdoiel/ws/README.md

 1. It needs to knows where to find your *cert.pem*
 2. It needs to know where to find your  *key.pem*
-3. It needs to know to use TLS support.
+3. It needs to know to use SSL/TLS support.

 By default _ws_ will look for *cert.pem* and *key.pem* in your *$HOME/etc/ws*
 directory.
 You can specify alternate locations with the _-cert_ and _-key_